thosgood/this-weeks-finds/markdown/101-151/week132.md

 # April 2, 1999 {#week132}

-Today I want to talk about n-categories and quantum gravity again.
+Today I want to talk about $n$-categories and quantum gravity again.
 For starters let me quote from a paper of mine about this stuff:

 1) John Baez, Higher-dimensional algebra and Planck-scale physics, to